Year-End State and Local Tax Planning

 One of the centerpiece provisions of the 2017 TCJA was the $10,000 cap on state and local taxes (SALT) that individuals (including pass-through businesses) could claim as an itemized deduction on their federal income tax returns.
 The SALT deduction limitation profoundly impacted many business owners and residents in high-tax states such as NJ, NY, CA, CT, and MA.

 States responded by enacting pass-through entity taxes (PTETs) as a workaround to mitigate the impact of the SALT deduction limitation for the owners of pass-through entities.
-As of October 2023, 36 states have enacted PTETs, making the availability of PTETs the rule rather than the exception.
+36 states have enacted PTETs, making the availability of PTETs the rule rather than the exception.
 In theory, the utility of PTETs will cease on January 1, 2026, when the $10,000 SALT deduction limitation expires, but we anticipate that some states may retain their PTET elections in the event the SALT deduction limitation is extended or to bring AMT relief.
+A number of states linked their PTET rules to the TCJA rules.
+In the event that the TCJA sunsets, an analysis is required to determine which states will automatically continue their program versus a state that will require legislative action in order to continue their program.

 Prior to making a pass-through entity election, there are several key issues that businesses need to consider: